prisma/prisma/docs/photon/api.md

 }
 ```

 Filtering can be applied to this data model.
 It is not the same as manipulating the selection set.
-Based on the `User` model, Photon generates the `UserWhereInput` type, which holds the filtering properties.
+Based on the `User` model, Prisma Client JS generates the `UserWhereInput` type, which holds the filtering properties.

 ```ts
 export declare type UserWhereInput = {